TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-intuneroles-selfhelp-serviceadmins.md

 ## **Recommended steps**

 Verify the user is not a Global Administrator, Intune Service Administrator, SharePoint Administrator, or Service Administrator in the Intune Silverlight console.
 These administrators have full permissions in the Intune Azure Portal.
-To confirm if your user is a Global, SharePoint or Service Administrator please check in the Intune User blade.
+To confirm if your user is a Global, SharePoint or Service Administrator please check in the Intune user blade.
 You can check if a user is a Intune classic portal Service Administrator by logging into the [Intune Classic Portal](https://admin.manage.microsoft.com) and navigating to Admin, Service Administrators.